bitandbytes/MedBox-2.0/README.md

 ## Functions of the [C source code]( https://github.com/bitandbytes/MedBox-2.0-progamme/blob/master/mb-listener.c)
 * Getting the inputs from the GPIO pins
-* Denounce the input signal
+* Debounce the input signal
 * Publish to the MQTT broker
 * Subscribe to the MQTT broker for the LED light signals
 * Light the LED light sets when MQTT message is received